Conditions Anthrax

 • Place patients in a room by themselves, if possible.

-Persons who have been in contact or persons suspected of being infected do not have to self isolate.
-However, persons who may have become infected should be monitored closely to identify possible symptoms immediately.
-They may also take antibiotics as a precautionary (prophylactic) measure.
+Contacts or people who may possibly have been infected are not required to self-isolate.
+However, they should be monitored closely to identify possible symptoms immediately.
+They may also take antibiotics as a precautionary measure (prophylaxis).

 Important: Anthrax is a disease that must be reported.
 If bioterrorism is suspected (the pathogen has also been used as a biological weapon in the past), the responsible health department will initiate all further necessary steps.